supreet-analytics/nykaa-skincare-web-scraper/README.md

 ## 🎯 Project Goals

-- 🧪 Scrape product data from Nykaa for multiple skincare items.
+- 🧪 Scrape product data from Nykaa for 50+ skincare items.
 - 🔁 Automate data refresh each time the function is run.
 - 📊 Prepare clean, structured data suitable for analysis.
 - 🧼 Track discounts, ratings, and pricing trends across products.